europeana/radio-player/README.md

 ### genre

-Set `genre` to the identifier of a genre station to pre-select that station, otherwise the player will select one at random.
+Set `genre` to the _identifier_ of a genre station ("classical", "folk to pre-select that station, otherwise the player will select one at random.

 Example: